Core & Project Leads

 U-M Claude D. Pepper Older Americans Independence Center

-Join us for this six week class exploring music and movement in enjoyable, creative, and stimulating ways.
-Modeled after the Mark Morris Dance Group and the Brooklyn Parkinson Group’s “Dance for PD®” program Appropriate for all levels of PD and no dance experience required.
-Care partners welcome!
-Wednesday afternoons, 3-4pm September 27 – November 1[…]
+Parkinson’s Movement & Dance Class at Turner Senior Resource Center.
+This six week class exploring music and movement in enjoyable, creative, and stimulating ways was held September – November.
+Modeled after the Mark Morris Dance Group and the Brooklyn Parkinson Group’s “Dance for PD®” program it was appropriate for all levels of PD.
+This patient[…]

 The 3rd Annual University of Michigan Udall Center of Excellence for Parkinson’s Disease Research Symposium